 Cooperatives offer a way for producers to come together and sell in a way that benefits producers, sellers, and consumers.
-These organizations have proven valuable to many of our clients, providing them with sustainable, secure revenue.
-Matson Consulting understands the vital role cooperatives play in agricultural industry, and maintains an interest in partnering with them for success.
-We have assisted many cooperatives – from start-ups to long-standing operations – with organization, stabilization, expansion, and more.
+These organizations have proven to be valuable to many of our clients, providing them with sustainable, secure revenue.
+Matson Consulting understands the vital role cooperatives play in the agricultural industry and maintains an interest in partnering with them for success.
+We have assisted many cooperatives – from startups to long-standing operations – with organization, stabilization, expansion, and more.

 Follow the links below to see some examples our publications and presentations on cooperatives.

 Completed in cooperation with the Virginia Foundation for Agriculture, Innovation and Rural Sustainability (VA FAIRS), the “Feasibility Analysis of a Prototypical Chestnut Cooperative” reviews the economic and technical possibilities of establishing a prototypical chestnut-selling cooperative in Virginia.
 The study takes a comprehensive look at all aspects of the project required to create a successful venture including the chestnut industry, farmer need, business organization and operation options, sales and marketing strategies, and applicable regulations.
 Additionally, the analysis includes a break-even financial model, as well as two scenario analyses looking at the effects of various changes to the model.

 Food Hubs: An Evolution of the Co-op Business Model